Sigappu Rojakkal: Plot

 Meanwhile, Sarada, who has been waiting for Dileep, notices several odd situations at home.
-Dileep's cat licks Sarada's blood after she inadvertently cuts her finger.
-The cat chases her and she ends up in a secret room where the entire story of Dileep is written on a wall by him.
-Via a flashback we see scenes of Dileep's early life as an orphan who is taken in by a caring family.
-The daughter of the family begins to get feelings for Dileep after seeing water glistening on his bear legs.
-She tries to seduce him but her parents come in at an opportune moment.
-The daughter accuses Dileep of attacking her, causing the parents to kick him out of the house.
-He ends up with another couple four days later and becomes their guest.
-When his adoptive father leaves on a business trip, his adoptive mother drunkenly brings home another man.
-Dileep's father kills his wife (in a bloodless scene) and Dileep has a mental breakdown, saying that all women should be killed.
-This only endears Dileep to his new father.
+Dileep's cat licks Sarada's blood after she accidentally cuts her finger.
+The cat chases her, and she ends up in a secret room where the entire story of Dileep is written on a wall by him.

+Dileep, born Muthu, was an orphan who was taken in to do odd jobs by a caring family.
+The daughter of the family begins to lust after Muthu and tries to seduce him, but her parents come home.
+The girl accuses Muthu of assaulting her, causing the parents to throw him out of the house.
+He ends up with another couple four days later and becomes their helper.
+When the husband leaves on a business trip, the wife goes out for the night and drunkenly brings home another man.
+The husband's flight is delayed, and he returns home to the scene where, overwhelmed with rage, he kills his wife.
+Muthu has a mental breakdown, encouraging the husband to stab her, and that all women are this way.
+This only endears him to his new father.

-We rejoin the narrative where a frightened, Sarada rushes out and stumbles into the room of Dileep's adoptive father (who Dileep had told her was mentally ill and not to be disturbed) and gets shocked seeing him watching films of Dileep having sex with girls and killing them.
-Sarada screams, catching his attention but manages to lock him in his room.
+In the present, a frightened Sarada rushes out and stumbles into the room of Dileep's adoptive father (whom Dileep had told her was mentally ill and not to be disturbed) and gets shocked seeing him watching films of Dileep having sex with girls and killing them.
+Sarada screams, catching his attention, but manages to lock him in his room.
 She tries to escape, but Dileep returns.

 When Dileep goes to park his car, Sarada rushes out of the house.
 After freeing his adoptive father and realising that his cover has been blown, Dileep chases Sarada.
-The chase culminates in a graveyard where Dileep accidentally gets impaled by a cross but survives.
+The chase culminates in a graveyard where Dileep accidentally gets impaled by a cross.
 When he continues to chase Sarada while staggering, he is caught by the police.
 Dileep is imprisoned but becomes mentally imbalanced.
 He keeps chanting and writing Sarada's name on the wall as it is the only coherent thought that remains; all other memories have been erased from his mind.
-Sarada, instead of remarrying, regularly visits Dileep in jail, confident that her marriage will be saved and Dileep will be released soon.
+Sarada, instead of remarrying, regularly visits Dileep in jail, confident that their marriage will be saved and Dileep will be released soon.